-As international development students, we often discuss barriers to development on a global or national scale, evaluating the nuances in historical context and the divisive discourse of development as a modern and culturally imperialistic institution imposing Western values on the so-called developing world.
+As international development students, we often discuss barriers to development on a global or national scale.
+We evaluate the nuances in historical context and the divisive discourse of development as a modern and culturally imperialistic institution imposing Western values on the so-called developing world.
 However, we must also recognize the development issues much closer to us – the ones in our own university.
 Food security and the history of corporatization of food systems at McGill and across North American universities are inextricably linked with poverty, race, capitalism, and the rise of conglomerates.

 … we must also recognize the development issues much closer to us – the ones in our own university.
 Food security and the history of corporatization of food systems at McGill and across North American universities are inextricably linked with poverty, race, capitalism, and the rise of conglomerates.

 In the context of McGill’s food service system, this means increased centralization of food providers over the past 20 years, beginning with the university’s 11-year contract with Coca-Cola in 1999 that made the company the sole distributor of beverages on campus.
-The number of student-run food businesses has been steadily decreasing since.
+The number of student-run food businesses has been steadily declining since.
 Two prominent examples are the permanent closure of the Architecture Café in 2010 and replacement of Tim Hortons with Première Moisson at the Redpath Library basement in 2014.
 Both decisions were implemented despite great resistance from the student body.

-For Erik Chevrier, this ability to resist and mobilize, coupled with the availability of research funding, resources, agricultural centers, and knowledge, makes universities the ideal places for reforming our food systems away from profit-driven corporations.
-He called out the contracts made between universities and companies across North America giving a single food provider exclusive mandate to offer food services on campus.
+For Erik Chevrier, this ability to resist and mobilize, coupled with the availability of research funding, resources, and agricultural centers, makes universities the ideal places for reforming our food systems away from profit-driven corporations.
+He called out the contracts made between universities and companies across North America giving a single food provider the exclusive mandate to offer food services on campus.
 In McGill’s case, that single provider is Dana Hospitality – a food service franchise.
 Most students living in residences are signed into a mandatory meal plan provided by Dana Hospitality.
 Students today pay $5,975 a year for a limited number of meals.
 Earlier this year, Dana Hospitality furthered its monopoly over food on campus by taking over 11 more cafes.

 While decisions to centralize the food system were made in the name of improving the quality of ingredients and despite the many awards and achievements for sustainability the McGill Food and Dining Services (MFDS) has won, affordability and accessibility have been sacrificed in the process.
 According to Graham Calder, this is one of the many reasons that we are living in a food desert, despite what McGill may view as a place of food security.